Radeon X1000 series: X1900 and X1950 series

 The X1900 and X1950 series fixed several flaws in the X1800 design and added a significant pixel shading performance boost.
 The R580 core is pin-compatible with the R520 PCBs, which meant a redesign of the X1800 PCB was not needed.
 The boards carry either 256 MB or 512 MB of onboard GDDR3 memory depending on the variant.
 The primary change between the R580 and the R520 is that ATI changed the pixel shader processor-to-texture processor ratio.
 The X1900 cards have three pixel shaders on each pipeline instead of one, giving a total of 48 pixel shader units.
 ATI took this step with the expectation that future 3D software will be more pixel shader intensive.

 In the latter half of 2006, ATI introduced the Radeon X1950 XTX, which is a graphics board using a revised R580 GPU called R580+.
 R580+ is the same as R580 except it supports GDDR4 memory, a new graphics DRAM technology that offers lower power consumption per clock and offers a significantly higher clock rate ceiling.
 The X1950 XTX clocks its RAM at 1 GHz (2 GHz DDR), providing 64.0 GB/s of memory bandwidth, a 29% advantage over the X1900 XTX.
 The card was launched on August 23, 2006.

 The X1950 Pro was released on October 17, 2006, and was intended to replace the X1900GT in the competitive sub-$200 market segment.
 The X1950 Pro GPU is built off of the 80 nm RV570 core with only 12 texture units and 36 pixel shaders, and is the first ATI card that supports native Crossfire implementation by a pair of internal Crossfire connectors, which eliminates the need for the unwieldy external dongle found in older Crossfire systems.

 Radeon feature matrix

 Chipset table

+Note that ATI X1000 series cards (e.g. X1900) do not have Vertex Texture Fetch, hence they do not fully comply with the VS 3.0 model.
+Instead, they offer a feature called "Render to Vertex Buffer (R2VB)" that provides functionality that is an alternative Vertex Texture Fetch.